-Transgender Awareness Week is an annual observance spotlighting issues transgender people face.
-Here are just a few ways you can help foster understanding, recognition and support for a community facing steep challenges.
+March 31 is the Transgender Day of Visibility, an annual, worldwide event focusing on the lives of transgender people and the issues they face.
+Here are a few ways you can help foster understanding, recognition and support for a community facing steep challenges.

 A difficult path to walk alone

 Transgender adults experience higher levels of depression and anxiety than their peers with 41% of transgender adults having attempted suicide compared to less than 2% of the general population.
 A 2019 National Survey on LGBTQ Youth Mental Health found that more than half of transgender and non-binary youth have seriously considered suicide.
 A 2021 Williams Institute study reports 30% of transgender youth have attempted suicide in the past year.

 If you or someone you know is transgender and needs to talk, here are some of the resources available.

 - The Trans Lifeline can be reached in the US at 1-877-565-8860 and in Canada at 1-877-330-6366